 When you’re in severe pain or you’ve broken a bone, determining whether to seek emergency services right away is typically a no-brainer.
 However, oral injuries or pain can be much less obvious.
 Does a bad toothache or a chipped tooth qualify as a dental emergency?
 Our dentists and compassionate team at Texas Dentistry invite you to always give us a call in these situations for same-day emergency dentistry in Terrell.
 Not only can we get you scheduled as soon as possible, but we can also give you helpful guidance to handle your circumstances before you arrive to increase your chances of having a positive outcome.

-If you think you have a dental emergency on your hands, give our Terrell dental office a call.
+If you think you have a dental emergency on your hands or you’re unsure if your symptoms are indicative of an urgent dental issue, give our Terrell dental office a call.
 We can schedule an appointment for you and provide more specific advice.
 However, here’s what our dentists generally recommend that you do in these common situations.

 Even after reading all the information above about dental emergencies, you might have some questions.
 The last thing you want during an urgent dental situation is more confusion.
 Fortunately, we have gathered some of the questions we get asked the most often about dental emergencies, and answered them down below for your convenience.
 If you have a question that is not answered here, feel free to contact us and ask away.